Speech Therapy For Multiple Sclerosis

 How Can A Speech Therapist For Multiple Sclerosis Help?

-If you or your child has speech and swallowing issues related to multiple sclerosis, a speech therapist can help to provide interventions and treatments to help manage symptoms.
+If you or your child has speech and swallowing issues related to multiple sclerosis, a speech therapist can help provide interventions and symptom management.

 First, your speech therapist will need to do an evaluation to learn more about how much control you have over the muscles required for speech and swallowing.